Quaternary dating methods

 Exercises.
 Approved compulsory assignments are valid for 2 semesters after course completion.

 Forms of Assessment

 The forms of assessment are:

-Continuous assessment of assignments, 40 % of total grade.
+Portfolio evaluation, 40 % of total grade.

 Oral examination, 60 % of total grade.

 The grading scale used is A to F. Grade A is the highest passing grade in the grading scale, grade F is a fail.

 Autumn.
 Assessment is only provided in semesters with teaching.